kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 creation and provides the absolute host path to the container volume.
 Relative paths are based upon the `Pod.containers.volumeMounts.mountPath` configuration.

+### Example {#volume-mount-example}

-Example: To access service account tokens the following path structures are supported within the container:
+To access service account tokens the following path structures are supported within the container:

 `.\var\run\secrets\kubernetes.io\serviceaccount\`